getodk/docs/odk2-src/sync-endpoint.rst

 .. _sync-endpoint-intro:

 :dfn:`ODK Sync Endpoint` is an implementation of :doc:`cloud-endpoints-intro`.
-It runs a server inside a :program:`Docker` container that implements the `ODK 2 REST Protocol <https://github.com/opendatakit/opendatakit/wiki/ODK-2.0-Synchronization-API-(RESTful)>`_.
+It runs a server inside a :program:`Docker` container that implements the `ODK-X REST Protocol <https://github.com/opendatakit/opendatakit/wiki/ODK-2.0-Synchronization-API-(RESTful)>`_.

-It communicates with your ODK 2 Android applications to synchronize your data and application files.
+It communicates with your ODK-X Android applications to synchronize your data and application files.

 .. _sync-endpoint-auth: